clemcodes/clemcodes/README.md

 I was previously an operation manager at [LAIX](https://www.liulishuo.com/en/dongni.html).
 After taking a career break in Tokyo, I found my passion in coding and design 🦄.

-Apart from learning to code, I also teach web development to girls from universities in the UK [@Code First Girls](https://codefirstgirls.org.uk/) and translate coding tutorials for kids [@RaspberryPi](https://projects.raspberrypi.org/en).
+Apart from learning to code, I also teach web development to young women in the UK [@Code First Girls](https://codefirstgirls.org.uk/) and translate coding tutorials for kids [@RaspberryPi](https://projects.raspberrypi.org/en).

 I’m looking to join a team of developers that strive to continue learning and working on cool projects.